TO: Magdalena Skipper (PhD), Editor in Chief, Nature, Chief Editorial Advisor, Nature Portfolio including Nature Communications

 “Why are people overlooking one of the most basic relations in mathematics and science?” — pi (π).
 We decided that it was a “been there-done that” response.

 I often stop my students and ask, “What are we missing?
 Can we go back over this one more time?”
-They groan but are often surprised to learn so much more the second, third and fourth time around.
+They groan but were often surprised to learn so much more the second, third and fourth time around.
 Weeks later we might do a fifth and sixth time around.
 I did that with John Conway as we were looking at the octahedron, and even the surreal man himself was surprised to learn something new.

 Our general website is: https://81018.com/